insilica/gdc-spark-gitbook/2_tumor_similarity/README.md

 # Tumor Similarity
   Tumor similarity is an important method to enable data exploration and model creation.
-Similarity models rely on two components **fingerprinting** and **similarity metric**
+Similarity models rely on two components **fingerprints** and **similarity metrics**.

   ## Tumor Fingerprinting
  **Tumor fingerprinting** is the creation of numeric vectors from tumor samples.
 Biological assays exist to measure diverse tumor and normal tissue features.
 Here we will focus on rna-sequencing as a method to estimate protein expression.